 It’s something of a cliché, “I’m lucky to be alive,” but on this occasion it is true.
 Cycling back from Worcester on Saturday, 4th May, 2024, I was hit by a car that (according to the police) was travelling at 40mph – a rear end shunt in effect.
 To use the expression used repeatedly in the Post Office enquiry ‘I don’t recall anything.’

 I remember cycling out of Gloucester city centre but nothing after that until I was in an ambulance and a medic was asking me who I was.
 It was a blur until I was taken into Trauma in Gloucester Royal Hospital and came round as the doctors were checking me over.
-Broken ribs, fractured collar bone, fractured neck and gashes on my head which needed stitches – and bruising just about everywhere.
-But after scans (very interesting to be the subject of all these inspections) apparently nothing too serious – just a telling off from Linda for not wearing a helmet.
+Broken ribs, fractured collar bone, fractured neck and gashes on my head which needed stitches – and bruising just about everywhere – plus a very bashed in ankle.
+But after scans (very interesting to be the subject of all these inspections) apparently nothing too serious – just a telling off from Linda for not wearing a helmet or she would divorce me.
 And to take it easy for the next six weeks – advice from the medical staff.

 My son Ashley brought Linda up from Somerset and the duo were a huge comfort – and Ashley popped around to Asda to buy me some clothes as the paramedics had cut my favourite bike jacket, sweatshirt and hoodie to pieces in order to dress my wounds.
-I was out for around 20 minutes or more and have no recollection of the drama.
+I was out for around a couple of hours or more and I have no recollection of the drama although this might be partly due to morphine applied at the accident scene.

 My thanks go to Linda and Ashley who later took me home – but to the Police who rescued all of belongings scattered across the A38 – and to the ambulance crew who patched me up and took me to Gloucestershire Royal Hospital.
 I am also very grateful to the team of doctors and medical folk who x-rayed me, scanned me in a strange horizontal machine, stitched my head back to something resembling normal and dressed my wounds.
 Highly professional and a tribute to the NHS – and particularly impressive as being a Saturday night they were also dealing with drunk men whose social graces and manners are somewhat lacking.